-Welcome to our blog post on the Berlin Wall and its significance during the Cold War.
-In this article, we will explore the history, meaning, and impact of the Berlin Wall, a physical and symbolic barrier that divided Berlin and the world between 1961 and 1989.
+Hello to everybody and welcome to our blog post focused on the Berlin Wall and its role in the Cold War.
+In this article, the historical background, concepts, significance and consequences, will be described connected to the topic about the Berlin Wall between 1961 and 1989.

 1. Understanding the Cold War

-The Berlin Wall was constructed by the German Democratic Republic (East Germany) in 1961.
-Its primary purpose was to prevent East Berliners from fleeing to West Berlin, which was under the control of Western Allies.
+The barrier under discussion, known as the Berlin Wall, was built by the German Democratic Republic (East Germany) in 1961.
+Its primary purpose was to stop the East Berliners’ escape to West Berlin and the later was controlled by the western allies.

 2.1 Reasons for Construction: